• Skip to primary navigation

 Simple Electronic Stethoscope Circuit

-This Simple Electronic Stethoscope Circuit talks about how to make one type of stethoscope circuit.
+This Simple Electronic Stethoscope Circuit teaches us about how to make one type of stethoscope circuit.

-It help doctors and nurses hear better what happen inside the body.
+The circuit also help doctors and nurses hear better what is happening inside the body.

 Circuit Working: